tonibuenter/remotequery-java/README.md

 Currently, we have a Java and Python implementation ready.

-## ... just another object relational tool like Hibernate or JPA ?
+## Just another object relational tool like Hibernate or JPA ?

 Yes indeed, but a much lighter and more efficient one.
 RQ does not introduce another level of complexity and uncertainty.
 RQ does not provide a sophisticated and magic mapping and optimization for DB access.
 All data access is done with